what is estate tax what is estate tax

 2. Impact on Family-Owned Businesses

-Estate tax can strain family businesses, potentially forcing sales or restructures to pay the tax.
+The estate tax can strain family businesses, potentially forcing sales or restructures to pay the tax.
 Family farms, for example, may face liquidation risks if they lack liquidity to meet tax obligations.

 3. Potential Double Taxation

 Certain states impose additional estate or inheritance taxes, compounding the tax burden for estates subject to federal estate tax.
-This results in overlapping taxes at state and federal levels.
+This results in overlapping taxes at the state and federal levels.

 Estate Tax in Different Countries